anton2026gamca/BetterRaylib/README.md

 A lib for easier use of raylib in c++

-Run the Projects/golf/golf.exe to try the example game
+To run the example game made with this library, download the [demo.zip](), extract it somewhere and run the golf.exe

 ### How to install